 Create a flexible, repeatable process

-Ask your team how to help them do their job and propose standard processes when you can.
+Ask your team how to help in their tasks and propose standard processes when you can.

 Make a template for content requests